JW Marriott Austin

 DOCUSOAP — Lighter docureality fare, including celebreality, and 'soap opera'-styled situations, where characters are followed in a 'fly on the wall' manner.

 DOCUREALITY — Grittier subject matter than a docusoap, a more topical exploration into the main subject(s).
 Examples may include a focus on professional activities, unique (non-artificial) living environments or sub-cultures.
+Programs may also incorporate travel or location-based storytelling that follows individuals or groups across different regions within their real working environments, communities, or lifestyles.
+Can be one-offs or series.

-DIALOG AWARD — Selected from eligible program entries of the 2025 competition, the DIALOG (Diversity, Inclusion, Accountability, Learning, Opportunity, Growth) Award will be presented to honor a series, miniseries or one-off program that positively reflects diversity and inclusivity through its subject matter and casting, or provides a greater understanding of the topic, that educates and inspires positive change.
-There is no additional cost to enter this category.
-Please indicate the program's eligibility in the entry form when entering one of the categories above.
+DIALOG AWARD — Selected from eligible entries of the program competition, the DIALOG (Diversity, Inclusion, Accountability, Learning, Opportunity, Growth) Award will be presented to honor a series, miniseries or one-off program that positively reflects diversity and inclusivity through its subject matter and casting, or provides a greater understanding of the topic, that educates and inspires positive change.